NTheuws/linorobot2_hardware/README.md

 ### 1.3 Motors

 The motors will be powered through the motor drivers, this means there are no set requirements besides from them having encoders.
 Encoders allow the robot to more precisely measure the rotations of the wheels wheels allows the positioning and wayfinding to be more accurate.
 Make sure the motor drivers can handle the amount of voltage and current the motors will need.
-In most cases each motor needs a driver to be used some drivers however, can handle 2 motors at once.
+In most cases each motor needs a driver to be used.
+Some drivers however, can handle 2 motors at once.

 ### 1.4 Inertial Measurement Unit (IMU)